cartond/keystroke-audio-sniffer/README.md

   #install some utilities
   mamba install jupyterlab matplotlib numpy scipy
   ```
-- run `python3 test-seupt.py` to see if things are good to go
+- run `python3 test-setup.py` to see if things are good to go
 - switch to jupyter with `jupyter lab`
 - things work so `mamba env export > environment.yml`

+Now you can run the script
+- `python audio_sniff.py`